-The Group's strategy is focussed on signing the first site in the UK as a proof of concept 24 tonne per day processing plant in conjunction with Sabien's b.grn Group Ltd development partner.
-Feedstock contracts and oil offtake discussions are in progress as key requirements to establish the first Western Hemisphere commercial plant.
+The Group's strategy is focussed on signing the first site in the UK or US as a proof of concept 24 tonne per day processing plant in conjunction with Sabien's b.grn Group Ltd development partner.
+Feedstock contracts, oil offtake, site leases and operational agreement discussions are in progress as key requirements to establish the first Western Hemisphere commercial plant.